-But first, let us define the terms kushiyaki and yakitori properly in order to know the difference between them.
+But first, let’s define the terms kushiyaki and yakitori properly in order to know the difference between them.

-Yakitori is a Japanese cuisine of skewered chicken that’s grilled over charcoal.
+Yakitori is a Japanese food that’s made of skewered grilled chicken.

-The chicken meat is chopped into 1 to 2-inch cubes and then skewered along a Kushi (串), which is a bamboo, steel, wood or other similar materials specifically made for skewering meat.
+The chicken meat is chopped into 1 to 2-inch cubes and then skewered along a kushi (串), which is made of bamboo, steel, wood, or other similar materials specifically made for skewering meat.

-Afterward, they are grilled over a charcoal fire.
+Afterward, the skewers are grilled over a charcoal fire.

-The meat is typically seasoned with tare sauce or salt during or after it is cooked.
+The meat is typically seasoned with tare sauce or salt during cooking or afterward.

-This has got to be the mother of all confusions in the culinary world.
+This has got to be the mother of all confusion in the culinary world.

-In terms of a popularity contest surely the yakitori has the upper hand as it is the more commonly known of the two.
+In terms of popularity, surely yakitori has the upper hand, as it’s the more commonly known of the two.

-However, kushiyaki is the term used to describe all types of skewered foods including yakitori; therefore it should be considered as the larger contender and not the underdog.
+However, kushiyaki is the term used to describe all types of skewered foods, including yakitori.
+So it should be considered as the larger contender and not the underdog!

-We have these 5 best Yakitori tabletop grills reviewed which are excellent for kushiyaki to use.
+We have these 5 best yakitori tabletop grills reviewed which are excellent for kushiyaki use.

 So what does the term “kushiyaki” really mean?

-Perhaps the best way to find out what kushiyaki (串焼き) means is to use Google Translate and it will tell you that kushiyaki means “grilling on a skewer,” or “spit-roasting”.
+Perhaps the best way to find out what “kushiyaki” (串焼き) means is to use Google Translate.
+It’ll tell you that kushiyaki means “grilling on a skewer” or “spit-roasting”.

-If you ask a Japanese chef who is very familiar with the word, then he will tell you that kushiyaki is anything you can skewer, grill, and then eat.
+If you ask a Japanese chef who’s very familiar with the word, then he’ll tell you that kushiyaki is anything you can skewer, grill, and then eat.

-It is the word to use to formally describe all types of skewered foods and, in fact, yakitori and yakiton, are simply specific variations of kushiyaki.
+It’s the word used to formally describe all types of skewered foods and, in fact, yakitori and yakiton are simply specific variations of kushiyaki!

-Meanwhile for the vegetable category Japanese pepper (shishito), garlic (ninniku), green bell pepper (piman), ginkgo nuts (ginnan), scallion (Negi), pumpkin (kabocha), potato, cherry tomato, eggplant (Nasu), and onion (tamanegi) fits with flat skewers perfectly (whether wood or metal).
+Meanwhile, for the vegetable category, Japanese pepper (shishito), garlic (ninniku), green bell pepper (piman), ginkgo nuts (ginnan), scallion (Negi), pumpkin (kabocha), potato, cherry tomato, eggplant (nasu), and onion (tamanegi) fit with flat skewers perfectly (wood or metal).

-There are only 2 types of kushiyaki seasonings and they are:
+There are only 2 types of kushiyaki seasonings: